aussig/BGS-Tally/tests/README.md

 ### Others

-Other folders created by BGS-Tally for saving data will be created in `/tests` to avoid overwriting or corrupting files in the main plugin directory.
+Other folders may be created by EDMC and/or BGS-Tally for saving data, log files etc. in `/tests` to avoid overwriting or corrupting files in the main plugin directory.

 ## Tips and Tricks

 ### Mock EDMC Config

-The harness mocks the EDMC config and loads config/edmc_config.json as an initial config.
+The harness mocks the EDMC config and loads config/config.tml as an initial config.

-If you want to use an entirely different config for a specific tests call `load_edmc_config(file)`.
+If you want to use an entirely different config for a specific tests call `load_edmc_config(file)` and pass it either a `toml` or `json` file.

 ### Other data